-Puppy food basically comprises all types of food and nutritional supplements that are essential for the growth and development of the young and still growing dogs.
-The bones, muscles, joints and the overall immune system of the puppies need additional nutrition for them to grow into healthy, adult dogs.
+Puppy food basically comprises all types of food and nutritional supplements that are essential for the growth and development of young and still-growing dogs.
+The bones, muscles, joints, and the overall immune system of the puppies need additional nutrition for them to grow into healthy, adult dogs.

-A well-balanced puppy food contains all those nutrients that the puppy needs only while growing up and not later.
-The percentage of Protein and Fat required by a puppy is more than what would be recommended for an adult dog, for instance.
+Well-balanced puppy food contains all those nutrients that the puppy needs only while growing up and not later.
+The percentage of protein and fat required by a puppy is more than what would be recommended for an adult dog, for instance.
 Choosing the right puppy food is essential to ensure that the puppy stays energetic and healthy throughout.

 Types of Puppy Food